- Alcohol has both stimulant and sedative effects, which makes it difficult to fall (and stay) asleep for most people.

 - About 20 percent of the alcohol is absorbed through the stomach lining and quickly enters the bloodstream.

-Because the liver can only process so much alcohol at a time—about one standard drink per hour—as we drink, alcohol builds up in the bloodstream and eventually makes its way to the brain.
+Because the liver can only process so much alcohol at a time—about one standard drink per hour—as you drink, alcohol builds up in the bloodstream and eventually makes its way to the brain.

 This is where the effects of imbibing start to kick in.
 Once it hits the central nervous system, alcohol—which is classified as a drug—has a sedative effect.
 That’s why, after a drink or two, you begin to feel relaxed, inhibitions are lowered, and you may start to feel tired.